-The autoselect mode allows the reading out of a binary code from the devices and will identify its manufacturer and type.
-This mode is intended for use by programming equipment for the purpose of automatically matching the devices to be programmed with its corresponding programming algorithm.
-This mode is functional over the entire temperature range of the devices.
+The autoselect mode allows the reading out of a binary code from the device and will identify its manufacturer and type.
+This mode is intended for use by programming equipment for the purpose of automatically matching the device to be programmed with its corresponding programming algorithm.
+This mode is functional over the entire temperature range of the device.

 To activate this mode, the programming equipment must force $V{ID}$ (11.5 V to 12.5 V) on address pin A9.
-Two identifier bytes may then be sequenced from the devices outputs by toggling address A0 from VIL to VIH.
+Two identifier bytes may then be sequenced from the device outputs by toggling address A0 from VIL to VIH.
 All addresses are DON'T CARES except A0, A1, A6, and A10.
 (See Table 3.1.)

-The manufacturer and device codes may also be read via the command register, for instances when the MBM29LV004TC/BC are erased or programmed in a system without access to high voltage on the A9 pin.
+The manufacturer and device codes may also be read via the command register, for instances when the MBM29LV016T/B are erased or programmed in a system without access to high voltage on the A9 pin.
 The command sequence is illustrated in Table 6.
 (Refer to Autoselect Command section.)

-Byte 0 ( $A_0 = V{IL}$ ) represents the manufacturer's code (Fujitsu = 04H) and ( $A_0 = V{IH}$ ) represents the device identifier code (MBM29LV004TC = B5H and MBM29LV004BC = B6H).
-These two bytes/words are given in the tables 3.1 and 3.2.
+Byte 0 ( $A_0 = V{IL}$ ) represents the manufacture's code (Fujitsu = 04H) and $A_0 = V{IH}$ represents the device identifier code (MBM29LV016T = C7H, MBM29LV016B = 4CH).
 All identifiers for manufactures and device will exhibit odd parity with DQ7 defined as the parity bit.
 In order to read the proper device codes when executing the autoselect, A1 must be VIL.
 (See Tables 3.1 and 3.2.)